grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 });
 ```

-but instead, we get an exception as early as:
+but instead, I get an exception as early as:

 ```csharp
 //WHEN
 dispatch.ApplyTo(data);
 ```

-What do we do?
-We push the implementation a little bit further, only as much as to see the expected failure.
-In our case, all we need to do is take the `ApplyTo()` method from the specified class:
+To make progress past the `WHEN` section, I need to push the the production code a little bit further, only as much as to see the expected failure.
+Thankfully, I can achieve it easily, by going into the `ApplyTo()` method from the specified class:

 ```csharp
 public void ApplyTo(byte[] data)